mossgreen/mossgreen.github.io/_posts/2021-02-14-Pure-React-Study-Notes.md

 3. Prefer functinal setState

-    - it’s guaranteed to work correctly (in correct order) //todo moss setState is Aync
+    - it’s guaranteed to work correctly (in correct order)
     - functional `setState` are “pure” functions – that is, they only operate on their arguments, they don’t modify the arguments, and they return a new value.

 ### 2. Class Component lifecycle